moby/moby/docs/reference/run.md

     --security-opt="label:disable"     : Turn off label confinement for the container --security-opt="apparmor:PROFILE"  : Set the apparmor profile to be applied to the container
+    --security-opt="no-new-privileges" : Disable container processes from gaining new privileges

 You can override the default labeling scheme for each container by specifying the `--security-opt` flag.
 For example, you can specify the MCS/MLS level, a